 It starts at the top.
 "The leadership aspect is critical," says Nathan.
 "If leaders aren't walking the talk, whether explicitly or implicitly, they're not demonstrating a commitment to the organization's values and approach to wrongdoing.
 This can corrode an individual's trust and can make sexual harassment go unreported."

 Culture Amp CEO Didier Elzinga emphasizes how culture is often built on the little things.
 "Throwaway comments like a senior male partner saying to a junior male: 'When you have kids, the office is your friend' set up particular expectations and a view of how you run your life," he says.

 "The worst things are the systemic comments and behaviors.
 That's because, in these situations, you may think, 'Well, it's actually not surprising that it happened.'
 The environment was set up to encourage that type of behavior and that's the stuff an organization has to focus on, the stuff you have to fix," says Didier.

-For companies in the start-up and scaling phases, this can be a real challenge, especially when a "win at all costs" mentality starts to dominate.
+This can be a real challenge for companies in the start-up and scaling phases, especially when a "win at all costs" mentality starts to dominate.
 "The challenge for a lot of companies is that at some point they have to sit down and go, 'What do we care about more than just winning, and what will we be willing to lose?'"

 The challenge for a lot of companies is that at some point they have to sit down and go, “What do we care about more than just winning, and what will we be willing to lose?”